Mutual obligation requirements are tasks and activities you agree to do, to help you find a job. This includes reporting regularly.

 Permanent part-time paid work

-You don’t have to do other activities during a break or holiday if you get the same amount of employment income during the break.
+You don’t need to do other activities if your employment income doesn’t change during the break.

 What exemptions may apply

 For principal carers, your requirements recognise the caring responsibilities of parents and guardians.
 For some family situations, there are specific exemptions from requirements.